AbhinavOmprakash/py-htminify/README.rst

             'htminify.dj_middleware.StripWhitespaceMiddleware',
             ]

 Additional settings

-By default the vinification only occurs when `DEBUG = False`.
+By default the minification only occurs when `DEBUG = False`.
 If you want to override this behavior and have minification during development.
 And `ALWAYS_MINIFY = True` to settings.py